-To the north of Farringdon is the neighbouring village of Chawton, the home of Jane Austen where she wrote and revised the stories that have endured and increased in popularity over 100 years.
+To the north of Farringdon is the neighbouring village of Chawton, the home of Jane Austen. where she wrote and revised the stories that have endured and increased in popularity over the intervening years.

 The novels have been the inspiration for countless television and films since they were written in the first half of the 19th century.
 Some of the most [popular when she was living with her sister Cassandra in the house at Chawton.

-Bordering Farringdon on the south west, the village of Selborne, which can also be reached by a pleasant walk over the hangers from Farringdon, or by a short drive.
-In common with many other villages in this part of Hampshire Selborne is an attractive village in it's own right, although the traffic through the High Street at peak times can be a little disconcerting but it is The Wakes home of 17th century naturalist Gilbert White, that draws people to Selborne.
+In common with many other villages in this part of Hampshire, Selborne is an attractive village in it's own right, although the traffic through the High Street at peak times can be a little disconcerting but it is The Wakes home of 17th century naturalist Gilbert White, that draws people to Selborne.